Jon Edwards (baseball)

 Jonathan Benjamin Edwards (born January 8, 1988) is an American former professional baseball pitcher.
 He played in Major League Baseball (MLB) for the Texas Rangers, San Diego Padres, and Cleveland Indians.
-He also played on Nippon Professional Baseball (NPB) for the Hanshin Tigers.
+He also played in Nippon Professional Baseball (NPB) for the Hanshin Tigers.

 Career

 Edwards attended Keller High School in Keller, Texas.

 St. Louis Cardinals

 The St. Louis Cardinals selected Edwards in the 14th round of the 2006 Major League Baseball draft as an outfielder.
+He made his professional debut with the rookie-level Johnson City Cardinals.
+Edwards split the 2007 campaign between Johnson City and the Low-A Batavia Muckdogs, batting a cumulative .267/.357/.457 with eight home runs and 40 RBI.

+Edwards split the 2008 season between Batavia and the Single-A Quad Cities River Bandits, slashing .289/.390/.517 with 10 home runs and 29 RBI across 53 total appearances.
+He returned to the two affiliates in 2009, hitting a combined .205/.271/.365 with 13 home runs and 45 RBI.

-He played in the Cardinals organization until 2010, without appearing in an MLB game.
+Edwards spent the 2010 season with Low-A Batavia, playing in 43 games and hitting .180/.281/.295 with two home runs and 11 RBI.
+He was released by the Cardinals organization on October 8, 2010, without appearing in an MLB game for St. Louis.

-Independent Baseball
+San Angelo Colts / Alpine Cowboys

-He spent the 2011 season playing independent league baseball for the San Angelo Colts of the United Baseball League and Alpine Cowboys of the Pecos League.
-He would be the first player from the Pecos League to ever play in the MLB.
+Edwards spent the 2011 season playing independent league baseball for the San Angelo Colts of the United Baseball League and Alpine Cowboys of the Pecos League.
+He would be the first player from the Pecos League to ever play in MLB.
+In 25 appearances for the two teams, Edwards batted .227/.348/.467 with five home runs and 15 RBI.